The Nartey Sports Foundation Collaborates with El Segundo Middle Schoolers to Supply Soccer Equipment to Ghanaian Children.

 “Soccer jerseys and cleats that are still in good condition usually do not get reused after just one season and often sit in storage in people’s homes,” the boys explained.

-Jackson had the idea to collect used soccer shoes and donate them to youth athletes in underserved communities.
-Mohammed and Kieran thought to also collect soccer jerseys and shorts.
+Jackson, Kieran, and Mohammed had the idea to collect used soccer shoes and donate them to youth athletes in underserved communities.
+The boys later thought to also collect soccer jerseys and shorts.

 Over several months, the boys collected items from their neighbors, going door-to-door and using social media platforms for the donation drive.
-Ultimately, they collected approximately 65 pairs of soccer shoes and 55 jerseys.
+Ultimately, they collected approximately 65 pairs of soccer shoes and 55 jerseys from South Bay communities between Hawthorne and Playa del Rey.

 Co-founder and Executive Director of The Nartey Sports Foundation, Mimi Nartey, is impressed and inspired by the efforts of the youth in her community.